Azure/azure-osconfig/docs/architecture.md

 ## 4.3.
 Orchestrator

-The Orchestrator receives management requests from adapters over the Management Platform Interface (MPI) IPC REST API.
+The Orchestrator receives management requests from Adapters over the Management Platform Interface (MPI) IPC REST API.
 The Orchestrator combines the requests in a serial sequence that it feeds into the Module Manager to dispatch the requests to the respective Management Modules.

-The Orchestrator can be implemented as a Linux Static Library (.a) either alone or combined with the MPI and linked into the platform's main binary.

 <img src="assets/orchestration.png" alt="Orchestrator" width=50%/>